 At first, U.S. production shifted relatively quickly, with slower growth in 2015 followed by a decline in 2016.
-But U.S. producers gradually adapted by slashing production costs, allowing recovery of their investments from mid-2016.
-Thus, these operators were not permanently weakened, as OPEC likely hoped, but first survived then subsequently adapted.
+But U.S. producers gradually adapted by slashing production costs, allowing recovery of their investments

 This caused OPEC to change its strategy in order to increase the pace of market stabilization.
 This was the goal of the OPEC/non-OPEC agreement signed in November 2016, which was twice extended in May and November 2017 and now covers all of 2018.
 It reduced output by 1.8 Mb/day, including 1.2 Mb/day for OPEC and 0.6 Mb/day for non-OPEC countries, including Russia and Mexico.